Micro-STAMP/microstamp/README.md

   <figcaption><strong>Figure: Running the service registry in the command-line.</strong></figcaption>
 </figure>

+<p></p><br>

-<p>Alternatively, you can also run the microservices directly within an IDE.
-We use IntelliJ IDEA 2023.3.5 Ultimate Edition, but feel free to use any IDE of your choice that supports Spring Boot.</p>
+Alternatively, you can also run the microservices directly within an IDE.
+We use IntelliJ IDEA 2023.3.5 Ultimate Edition, but feel free to use any IDE of your choice that supports Spring Boot.

 ##### 2. Run the Remaining Microservices
 Follow the same steps to run the remaining microservices.
 For each one, navigate to its respective directory and execute <code>mvn spring-boot:run</code> or use your IDE.